Typescript sdk

 2. Selective Updates: Only updates relevant parts based on server configuration changes

-3. File-Specific Context: Each file type receives appropriate context (graphs get graph data, agents get agent data, etc.)
+3. File-Specific Context: Each file type receives appropriate context (Agents get Agent data, Sub Agents get Sub Agent data, etc.)

 Examples:

-# Pull and update all project files from current directory
+# Directory-aware pull: Automatically detects project from current directory

 # Save project data as JSON file instead of updating files